All Episodes

 I think there's no doubt that this was a mistake.

-There's so many bone-headed people he hangs around with, so many bone-headed things that his people have said that he has to say he never heard him say over 20 years.
+So many boneheaded things that his people have said that he has to say he never heard them say over 20 years.

-At any rate, we were a little long here, a little brief.
+At any rate, we're a little long here.

 Oh, one thing.

-This year is not gonna be this big sweep everybody thinks.
+This year is not going to be this big sweep, everybody thinks.

-That for the first time, and this is interesting if this is accurate, for the first time, not only is all opinion of Congress negative, I mean nine percent, for the first time people are saying they don't even like their own Congressman.
+That for the first time, and this is interesting if this is accurate, for the first time, not only is all opinion of Congress negative, I mean 9%, for the first time, people are saying they don't even like their own congressman.

-And normally, in the in opinion polls and approval polls of Congress, people love their own guy but hate everybody else.
+And normally, in opinion polls and approval polls of Congress, people love their own guy, but hate everybody else.

 Now they're saying they hate their guy too, according to Zogby.

-And this uh this goes against that long-held trend that we hate the institution, but we like our person in it.
+And this goes against that long-held trend that we hate the institution, but we like our person in it.

-So by the way, their panic, I told you yesterday, panic has set in, and it really has.
+And by the way, their panic, I told you yesterday, panic has set in, and it really has Leon Panetta's out there.

 Where's the passion, Obama?